ian-coccimiglio/border_exclusion/README.md

  <img width="500" src="assets/medium_labels_post_exclusion_nointerp.png"> | <img width="500" src="assets/medium_labels_post_exclusion_50.png">

 ## Scripting with Border Exclusion
-A few examples of how to remove ROIs from the Fiji/ImageJ script editor:
+A few examples of how to remove ROIs from the Fiji/ImageJ script editor.
+The below example is compatible with Jython/Python:

 ```python
 #@ LogService ls